TheSharks/WildBeastDocs/docs/commands.md

 This is the command reference for WildBeast.
 You can find more elaborative information here on each of the commands currently implemented.

+!!! tip
     If you have need for any further info, you can send the message `{prefix}help <command>` to the bot to get info about timeouts and so forth.
-For lengthier explanations on the usage of the commands, check out #le-guide in [WildBot's Territory](https://discord.gg/wildbot).
+For lengthier explanations on the usage of the commands, check out `#le-guide` in [WildBot's Territory](https://discord.gg/wildbot).

 The prefix is not specified in this reference.
 You have to apply your own prefix to the commands.
-If you don't know the prefix, type `@<botname> prefix` in the server you're using.
+If you don't know the prefix, type `@<BotName> prefix` in the server you're using.

 ## Command reference